polyfy/polylith/readme.md

 <img src="images/command-line.png" width="35%" alt="Command-line">

-Let's pretend we get performance problems in the `user` component and that we think distributing the load by delegating to a new service could solve the problem:<br>
+Let's pretend we get performance problems in the `user` component and that we think distributing the load, by delegating to a new service, could solve the problem:<br>
 <img src="images/dev-and-prod.png" width="57%" alt="Command-line">

 The production environment now looks good, but how about the `development` environment?